 You must not initiate, engage in or effect a transaction that may be in breach of Australian law (or the law of any other country).

 Marketing Information.

 Members of the Westpac Group would like to be able to contact you, or send you information, regarding other products and services.
-If you do not wish to receive this information, please:
+If you do not wish to receive this information, please contact our Customer Relations Centre: